 This course is designed to accelerate the rate of growth in reading for students who demonstrate a need to achieve higher levels of performance in meeting the Pennsylvania Core Standards in English/Language Arts.
-A certified reading specialist provides focused strategy instruction for students who are scheduled for this class, based on their reading performance data from the previous year.
-Instruction includes the four components that evidence-based research has determined to be key to proficient reading: word knowledge, comprehension, fluency, and writing.
-The teacher-guided, interactive learning activities are meant to be a springboard for independent learning beyond the students' high school years.
+A certified reading specialist provides focused strategy instruction for students who are scheduled for this class, based on their historical and projected reading data performance.
+Curriculum is focused on the PA Common Core informational text standards.